Research and reports

 The B Impact Assessment requires data from the last 12 months, so you’ll have to wait until you’re a year old for full status.
-But, in the meantime, you can demonstrate your commitment to being a socially responsible business.
+In the meantime, you can demonstrate your commitment to being a socially responsible business.

 Sole traders aren’t eligible for pending status though, so you’ll need to wait until you have 12 months of business to apply for full B Corp certification.

 To maintain your certification, you need to update your impact assessment every three years.
-The price to recertify is dependent on your business’s annual sales (or turnover), with fees starting at £1,000.
+The price to recertify is dependent on your business’s annual sales (or turnover), with fees starting at £1,000 (plus VAT).
 For a full list of fees, visit B Corp’s pricing page.

 Inc. called B Corp status “the highest standard for socially responsible businesses”.
 It is to businesses what Fair Trade is to coffee.

 It demonstrates to the world around you – your stakeholders, your employees, your customers, and everyone else – that you’re committed to being a force for good in the world.